ouspg/cloudfuzzer/README.md

 Bastion should have access public ip so it can be accessed from outside network while fuzzvm should only have internal network ip.

+## Setting it up

+* ssh bastion "scripts/setup-swarm.sh &lt;nodes&gt;"

+List of ip addresses of nodes should be given as argument for setup-swarm.sh

 ## Distributing docker image

+docker save &lt;img&gt; | ssh bastion "scripts/distribute-docker-image.sh"

 # Requirements